dustinrapp/Capstone_Springboard_Intermediate_Python/test.md.md

 | LXV WindSpeed m/s                          |     13.4  |      0.0    |      3.7  |   0.005 |       0.054 |     0.005 |     0.926 |       9.5 |

 ## Conclusion
 While not large, there are some significant relationships between some meteorological variables and snowfall amount when snowfall does occur.
-It is anticipated that there may be some predictive ability predicting snowfall amounts over the next twelve hours utilizing a very simple Ordinary Least Squares model hourly meteorological measurements at the top of that twelve hour period.
+It is anticipated that there may be some 12-hr snowfall predictive ability predicting snowfall utilizing a very simple Ordinary Least Squares model  with these meteorological measurements.
 Additional data sources, such as upper air measurements could be utilized to improve predictive ability.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODg3NTQ3NjIyLC0yMDk3NDQ3OTc2LC02MT
-gxNjgyNzcsNzExNTU3MjQxLC0xMzE0MjQzNjQwLDE3ODg5OTYx
-MDAsLTE5MDQ4MjcyMDgsLTExOTUxMjYyODUsNjkwNDY1MTE0LD
-IxNDIzNTM0NzMsLTY5OTgwNTEzNyw3NTg3MTE0OF19
+eyJoaXN0b3J5IjpbNzk2NTg4NjI5LDg4NzU0NzYyMiwtMjA5Nz
+Q0Nzk3NiwtNjE4MTY4Mjc3LDcxMTU1NzI0MSwtMTMxNDI0MzY0
+MCwxNzg4OTk2MTAwLC0xOTA0ODI3MjA4LC0xMTk1MTI2Mjg1LD
+Y5MDQ2NTExNCwyMTQyMzUzNDczLC02OTk4MDUxMzcsNzU4NzEx
+NDhdfQ==
 -->